epomatti/aws-systems-manager/README.md

 Patch Manager can integration with AWS Organizations or a complete management of patches.

-As of now, there are for options for `Scan` and `Scan and install` operations:
+As of now, there are four options for `Scan` and `Scan and install` operations:

 - Patch Policy (recommended)
 - Host Management